Bukovina: Late 19th to early 20th centuries

 Map of the Austrian crownland of Bukovina at the turn of the 20th century.

 The 1871 and 1904 celebrations held at Putna Monastery, near the tomb of Stephen the Great, constituted tremendous moments for Romanian national identity in Bukovina.
 Since gaining its independence, the Kingdom of Romania had had designs on incorporating this province into its new Kingdom.
 Romanians considered it to be a core part of the old Principality of Moldavia, and of great significance to its history.
 It contained many prominent historical Moldavian monuments, art and architecture and remained a strong cultural anchor for Moldavians in particular.

 During the Habsburg period, the Ukrainian population increased in the north of the region, while in the south the ethnic Romanian population remained the majority population.
 The Austrians "managed to keep a balance between the various ethnic groups."
-In the 1880 census, there were 239,690 Ruthenians and Hutzuls, or roughly 41.5% of the regions population, while Romanians were second with 190,005 people or 33%, a ratio that remained more or less the same until World War I. The percentage of Romanians fell from 85.3% in 1774 to 34.1% in 1910.
+In the 1880 census, there were 239,690 Ruthenians and Hutsuls, or roughly 41.5% of the regions population, while Romanians were second with 190,005 people or 33%, a ratio that remained more or less the same until World War I. The percentage of Romanians fell from roughly 85% (per Keith Hitchins) or 59.6% (per Constantin Ungureanu) in 1774 to 34.1% in 1910.
 Ruthenians is an archaic name for Ukrainians, while the Hutsuls are a regional Ukrainian subgroup.